-Sitepress pages are organized as a hierarchical tree.
-For example, given the site directory:
+Sitepress pages are organized in a hierarchical tree.
+For example, given a site directory organized like this:

 ├── helpers ├── layouts └── pages └── books ├── js-for-newbs.html.haml ├── html-for-newbs.html.haml └── html-for-newbs ├── chapter-1.html.md ├── chapter-2.html.md └── chapter-3.html.haml